KarmicDD/MVP-01/GlobalDocs/Tests.md

 ---

 This comprehensive testing plan ensures **100% code coverage**, **security compliance**, **performance optimization**, and **robust error handling** following SOLID/DRY principles.
 Each test focuses on a specific aspect of functionality while maintaining clean, maintainable test code.

+---

+## **SERVICES NOT UNIT TESTED**

+The following services are **EXCLUDED** from unit testing and will only be validated through API endpoint testing:

+1. **NewFinancialDueDiligenceService** - Complex AI integration for financial document processing
+2. **NewLegalDueDiligenceService** - AI-powered legal document analysis and risk assessment
+3. **MemoryBasedOcrPdfService** - PDF OCR processing with memory management

+**Rationale**: These services involve complex AI integrations, file processing, and external service dependencies that are more effectively validated through comprehensive end-to-end API testing rather than isolated unit tests.